charlesvill/ObsidianVault/Computer Science/Networking/Networking Basics.md

 	- multiple layers can be combined such as with http and TLS to make https
 ##### Transport Layer
 - defines the data transmission characteristics, data integrity checking, source & destination ports, specification for breaking and assembling to and from packets.
-	- examples: TCP *Transmission Control Protocol* and
+	- examples: *TCP* Transmission Control Protocol and *UDP* User Datagram Protocol
+	- sometimes called the protocol layer